jcoreio/redux-features/README.md

   })
 ```

+## Reserved methods

+The following (optional) methods are reserved in features:
+* `load(store)`: called by `loadFeatureMiddleware` when a `loadFeature` action is dispatched.
+Returns a `Promise` that
+will resolve to the new content for the feature (which will replace the existing feature in the state).
+* `init(store)`: called by `loadFeatureMiddleware` when a feature is added via an `addFeature` action.
+This hook is
+primarily intended to be used by `redux-features-hot-loader`.

 ## But Redux state shouldn't contain functions, React components, etc.!!

 Yes, I understand.
 I thought about ways to store the functions, React components, etc. for features outside of